maiahalle/DS105_Group_Final_Project/README.md

 def get_tokens(doc):
     return [token.lemma_.lower() for token in doc if token.is_alpha and token.pos_ in include_types and token.lemma_.lower() not in exclude_words]</code></pre>

-A second barrier we faced was that the most frequently tweeted words were primarily prepositions, interjections, and conjunctions, such as "the", "at", and "in".
+A second barrier we faced was that most frequently tweeted words were primarily prepositions, interjections, and conjunctions, such as "the", "at", and "in".
 However, these words do not really give us context as to what the Members of Congress are tweeting and thinking about, and do not offer evidence supporting or opposing our hypothesis.
-To overcome this, we used Spacy's natural language process to extract only adjectives, nouns, proper-nouns, verbs and adverbs.
+To overcome this, we used Spacy's natural language process to extract only adjectives, nouns, proper nouns, verbs and adverbs.
 Furthermore, to group past tense, plurals, and similar variables of the same word we used the lemma to extract only the base word.
 For example, "history", "historical", and "histories" would all be grouped into "history".
-This would ensure we capture the concepts focused and thoughts expressed by the Members, rather than the particular word used.
+This would ensure we capture the concepts focused on and thoughts expressed by the Members, rather than the particular word used.

-<pre><code>exclude_words = ["rt", "amp"]</code></pre>

-It is important to note that we decided to exclude "rt" because , while it may provide interesting information on the frequency of retweeting in a given month, our project's scope is limited only to the individual words in tweets.

 Fourth, we grouped and counted keywords per user and listed all of their tweets